-CO-SPONSORED STUDY ABROAD PROGRAMS
+CO-SPONSORED EDUCATION ABROAD PROGRAMS

-Co-sponsored programs are study abroad programs which are proposed and sponsored by an academic unit at Michigan State University, implemented by an international host partner institution, and staffed by non-Michigan State University faculty.
-Co-sponsored study abroad programs may include exchange programs, direct enrollment in a international university, and consortial or other provider programs.
-Co-sponsored programs are comparable in quality to regular Michigan State University study abroad programs; they constitute an area or field of study that is encompassed as part of the sponsoring academic unit(s) at Michigan State University.
+Co-sponsored programs are study education programs which are proposed and sponsored by an academic unit at Michigan State University, implemented by an international host partner institution, and staffed by non-Michigan State University faculty.
+Co-sponsored education abroad programs may include exchange programs, direct enrollment in a international university, and consortial or other provider programs.
+Co-sponsored programs are comparable in quality to regular Michigan State University education abroad programs; they constitute an area or field of study that is encompassed as part of the sponsoring academic unit(s) at Michigan State University.
 Co-sponsored programs, upon approval, yield Michigan State University credit and grades.
 Although the "co-sponsored" designation and benefits do not automatically extend to all the academic offerings of a host institution, there may be multiple areas of study within the host institution that are recognized as Michigan State University co-sponsored programs.
 Multiple Michigan State University academic units may decide to pursue co-sponsored programs with selected high quality universities.

-For advice on how to incorporate study abroad or co-sponsored study abroad into your undergraduate program, see your academic advisor.
+For advice on how to incorporate education abroad into your undergraduate program, see your academic advisor.